Wellness journal

 • Include water-rich foods in your diet

-In an age of constant connectivity, our attention has become a precious commodity.
-The average person checks their phone 96 times per day, creating a cycle of distraction that prevents us from truly resting.
+In an age of constant connectivity, attention has become a precious commodity.
+The average person checks their phone 96 times a day — a cycle of distraction that prevents genuine rest.

 • Reduced attention span and focus